w3f/Grants-Program/applications/Gluon_decentralized_hardware_wallet_services.md

 90% of the source code is written in Rust.
 The other 6% is written in JS, and the remaining 4% in Golang.

-For more detail on the TEA project and T-rust framework, please go to teaproject.org.
+For more detail on the TEA project and T-rust framework, you may visit teaproject.org.

 #### Prior works and demo